weng-lab/cluster-buster/README.md

    are a standard way of estimating underlying frequencies from a limited number of observations.
 If your matrices contain probabilities rather than counts, you should probably set this parameter to zero.
+-t Keep X top clusters per sequence (default = 0 (= all)).
+   If set to 1 or higher, keep only this amount of best scoring clusters above the cluster threshold for each sequence.
+If set to 0, keep all clusters above the cluster threshold for each sequence.
 -f Output format (default = 0).
    0: Print the clusters in the first sequence sorted by score, then the
       clusters in the second sequence sorted by score, etc.